citizensadvice/design-system/CONTRIBUTING.md

 5. Objects – class-based selectors which define undecorated design patterns, for example media object known from OOCSS
 6. Components – specific UI components.
 This is where the majority of our work takes place and our UI components are often composed of Objects and Components
 7. Utilities – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class

+### Running the app in Docker

+Ensure that you have Docker for Mac installed.

+Then simply run:
+`./bin/docker/start`

+If you update the Gems or node modules run:
+`./bin/docker/reset`

+To lint:
+`./bin/docker/lint`

 ## Useful links